Skip to content

 Medical Weight Loss Program

-Fill out our 5-minute questionnaire to get started.
-Be prepared to answer questions related to your health history and goals.
-Once you submit your payment, you’ll schedule a video call with your Thrive physician.
 This isn’t a quick screening; it’s your dedicated time to discuss your goals, ask questions, address any concerns, and get clarity on what to expect before your first dose.
 Once approved, your prescription will be mailed directly to you.

 The cost includes your medication, unlimited messaging to your care team, access to the Thrive app, and all physician support—from your initial visit to ongoing oversight.